Configuring the Privacy Center

 Through the "Make a Privacy Request" tab, data subjects are able to submit the types of DSRs your organization supports through an intuitive interface.

-Your company's Privacy Center can be configured from the Privacy Center tab → of the same Admin Dashboard interface that your company uses to view and manage requests (see Review and Approval.
+Your company's Privacy Center can be configured from the Privacy Center tab → of the same Admin Dashboard interface that your company uses to view and manage requests (see Review and Approval).
 The steps for updating and deploying your company's custom Privacy Center can be broken into three steps:

-The structure of your company's data is determined by The Integrations and can be updated directly from the Admin Dashboard.
+The structure of your company's data is determined by the Integrations and can be updated directly from the Admin Dashboard.
 This structure determines everything from how the side menu of your Privacy Center looks to how the bundle of data in a Data Subject Access Request presents itself.
 Since data regulations treat data differently based on how its collected and used, configuring your Integrations correctly is about more than the aesthetics.

 The "Data Practices" tab on the left side menu has three panels that allow you to add Data Collections to your Integrations.
 On creation, Data Collections should be given a method based on how such data was collected by your company.